TheEnbyperor/bbc-c/bbcvm/instruction_set.md

 When relative addressing is used it is relative to the address of memory location/offset.

+When using absolute addressing the memory location - 1 must be stored as the program counter is incremented before a fetch.

 Register indirect allows using the value stored in a register plus a 12-bit signed offset.
 The data is stored in the memory location as such:

 | Bits 0-3        | Bits 4-7         | Bits 8-15        |